-- SUPPORT efforts that ensure all children have access to quality care by expanding high quality learning opportunities for children, expanding subsidized childcare and tax credits, increasing new childcare slots, increasing access to home visiting programs, and making funding available for First 5 commissions, increasing wages and supporting infrastructure of ECE programs. - SUPPORT policies that increase or align eligibility guidelines to ensure more access of services for low income working families to programs such as Head Start. - OPPOSE actions that would reduce funding for early childhood education, including Head Start and Early Head Start programs. - SUPPORT funding and initiatives to support children's mental health and studies on the long-term impacts of COVID-19 on the physical and mental health of adults and children
+• SUPPORT efforts that ensure all children have access to quality care by expanding high quality learning opportunities for children, expanding subsidized childcare and tax credits, increasing new childcare slots, increasing access to home visiting programs, and making

-Immigration, Inclusion, and Racial and Ethnic Equity

-- OPPOSE actions to repeal DACA (Deferred Action for Childhood Arrivals) as well as legislation and administrative efforts that negatively target immigrants. - OPPOSE actions which discourage or prevent immigrant populations from accessing public benefits and housing, including any negative changes to the Public Charge Final Rule published in September 2022. - SUPPORT the inclusion of historically marginalized communities in the development of housing, workforce, and health policies. - SUPPORT legislation and administrative actions that address inequities in housing, health (including mental health), education, economic development, reentry, and criminal justice. - SUPPORT efforts, legislation, regulations that would expand grounds for asylum under the federal law to include persecution faced due to gender and/or sexuality.

-Violence Prevention

-- SUPPORT funding for and efforts to prevent, interrupt, and end gun violence, community violence, and all forms of interpersonal violence including gender-based violence, child abuse, domestic violence, family violence, sexual assault, elder abuse, abuse of dependent adults, human trafficking, and stalking.
-SUPPORT efforts to prevent, interrupt and end gun violence, child abuse, domestic violence, sexual assault, elder abuse and human trafficking in all its forms. - OPPOSE any elimination and cuts to grant programs for violence prevention, victim services, prevention of all forms of human trafficking including, but not limited to, those related to the Victims of Crime Act Fund (VOCA), Family Violence Prevention and Services Act (FVPSA), Violence Against Women Act (VAWA).
-OPPOSE any elimination and cuts to grant programs for violence prevention, human/labor trafficking, victim services, and federal grants related to the Violence Against Women Act. - SUPPORT efforts that increase access to cultural responsiveness and language support for victims of crime. - SUPPORT effort that increase economic opportunity and security for survivors of all forms of interpersonal violence, including efforts to protect and expand housing access and employment rights for victims of harassment/stalking and survivors of interpersonal violence.
-SUPPORT efforts to protect housing access and employment rights for victims of harassment and survivors of interpersonal violence. - SUPPORT efforts and legislation that increases funding for building equity and promotes data practices that uphold truth, learning, consent, and accountability, in the data collection and research on the effectiveness of interpersonal violence prevention, intervention, and innovation strategies. - SUPPORT programs and actions that address suicide, injury and violence prevention. - SUPPORT efforts aimed at reducing health disparities and inequities associated with violence against women, communities of color, and the LGBTQ+ community. - SUPPORT increased funding for Lethality Assessment Protocols (LAP) and reallocation strategies to support other prevention programs and social services. - SUPPORT efforts that increase funding for comprehensive civil legal services for survivors of interpersonal violence and gender-based violence.
+18 funding available for First 5 commissions, increasing wages and supporting infrastructure of ECE programs. • SUPPORT policies that increase or align eligibility guidelines to ensure more access of services for low income working families to programs such as Head Start. • OPPOSE actions that would reduce funding for early childhood education, including Head Start and Early Head Start programs. • SUPPORT funding and initiatives to support children's mental health and studies on the long-term impacts of COVID-19 on the physical and mental health of adults and children Immigration, Inclusion, and Racial and Ethnic Equity • OPPOSE actions to repeal DACA (Deferred Action for Childhood Arrivals) as well as legislation and administrative efforts that negatively target immigrants. • OPPOSE actions which discourage or prevent immigrant populations from accessing public benefits and housing, including any negative changes to the Public Charge Final Rule published in September 2022. • SUPPORT the inclusion of historically marginalized communities in the development of housing, workforce, and health policies. • SUPPORT legislation and administrative actions that address inequities in housing, health (including mental health), education, economic development, reentry, and criminal justice.
+Violence Prevention • SUPPORT efforts to prevent, interrupt and end gun violence, child abuse, domestic violence, sexual assault, elder abuse and human trafficking in all its forms. • OPPOSE any elimination and cuts to grant programs for violence prevention, human/labor trafficking, victim services, and federal grants related to the Violence Against Women Act. • SUPPORT efforts that increase access to cultural responsiveness and language support for victims of crime. • SUPPORT efforts to protect housing access and employment rights for victims of harassment and survivors of interpersonal violence. • SUPPORT programs and actions that address suicide, injury and violence prevention. • SUPPORT efforts aimed at reducing health disparities and inequities associated with violence against women, communities of color, and the LGBTQ+ community.

+• SUPPORT increased funding for Lethality Assessment Protocols (LAP) and reallocation strategies to support other prevention programs and social services.